DanielHuangjiakang/UBC_Campus_Explorer/README.md

 For information about the project, autotest, and the checkpoints, see the course webpage.

+## Project Overview

+This project implements a RESTful API designed to query and analyze building and room data on a university campus.
+The backend processes dataset uploads, performs queries, and returns insights based on the data provided.
+The frontend visualizes the results and enables users to interact dynamically with campus data, such as viewing room capacities and filtering results based on building features.

+Key Features:
+- Upload, query, and delete datasets related to campus rooms and buildings.
+- Interactive frontend for visualizing room capacities using bar charts.
+- RESTful API design emphasizing idempotency, statelessness, and connectedness.
+- Integrated Google Maps JavaScript API for dynamic rendering of campus buildings and calculating walking paths between locations with custom markers.
+- Comprehensive testing strategy combining unit tests for the backend and end-to-end tests for the frontend.

+Technologies Used:
+- **Frontend:** HTML, CSS, JavaScript, Google Maps JavaScript API.
+- **Backend:** TypeScript, Node.js, RESTful API.
+- **Testing:** Mocha for unit testing API endpoints and backend logic.
+- **Design Principles:** SOLID principles for scalable and maintainable code structure.

 ## Configuring your environment

 To start using this project, you need to get your development environment configured so that you can build and execute the code.